paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 I am aware that this is alpha software, but just in case some of these problems aren't already being worked on, here are some things I noticed while using it.

-There is no media key support.
+There is no media-key support.

 A lot of the wallpapers look quite busy.
 I get that this is personal preference, but I'd like to have some wallpapers that fade into be background more.
 Most of